-For traditional art installations, head to the outdoor sculpture garden at the Activity Center.
+For traditional art installations, head to the outdoor Art Park at the Activity Center.
 Cultivate a Zen-like trance while walking through the gardens, taking in the beauty of Kate Ritson and Albert Tamez featured sculptures.
 Then head inside the Activity Center to view the Walker Gallery’s display of professionally curated artwork from local artists.

 Hit up Art Squared, an outdoor art market every second Saturday of the month from March through December, to pick up a local piece of your own.
 Stop by the San Marcos Art Center on the square for more uniquely San Marcos pieces for your own collection.

 Perhaps the best part about San Marcos’ vibrant, colorful, and quirky nature is the mermaid statues and murals scattered around town.
 Start in the downtown square for the most concentrated area of public art.
 From small paintings to wall-sized murals to larger-than-life-sized mermaids sculptures to utility boxes wrapped in art, downtown San Marcos offers visitors color around every corner.